10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 TIP 3: WHICH TOPICS EXCITE YOU / WHICH TOPICS DO YOU HAVE KNOWLEDGE OF?

-I made this career move at a time in my life when I have two young children who already need most of my time.
-I have a nerdy interest in time management and productivity, and I’ve always been good at getting things done, even as a parent.
-I also noticed that traditional time management advice (both general and from other writers) typically doesn’t take into account those of us with added responsibilities in our lives.
-Yes, most of us start out juggling a day job, but what about if you (also) have children / caring responsibilities / chronic illness etc to deal with?
+For example, when I decided to commit to a career in writing and editing, I knew I wanted to use content marketing to connect with and help other writers, and to help people become aware of me and my work.
+I made this career move at a time when I had very small children who already needed most of my time.
+I have a nerdy 'special interest' in time management and productivity, and I’ve always been good at getting things done.
+I also noticed that traditional time management advice typically doesn’t take into account those of us with added responsibilities and limitations in our lives.
+Yes, most of us start out juggling a day job, but what about if you (also) have children / caring responsibilities / chronic illness / disability etc to deal with?
 This inspired me to build a content marketing strategy around helping other busy creatives.

 TIP 4: WHAT TYPE OF CONTENT DO YOU CONSUME?